if (screen && screen.width > 768)

 We talk about “Fringe Colors” in our Simple Terms: Pantone, CMYK, and More post but essentially these are colors that are on the fringe of another color.

 Some examples of a fringe color would be a red with a noticeable orange presence or maybe a strong pink mix.
-Other examples would be a blue color but with a noticeable green hue or a yellow with an orange tone.
+Other examples would be a blue with a noticeable green hue or a yellow with an orange tone.
+You have to think about how the colors in your design are built and how they may shift when they are illuminated.

 Example of "fringe colors"